Knot quandle decomposition along a torus

 We study the structure of the augmented fundamental quandle of a knot whose complement contains an incompressible torus.
 We obtain the relationship between the fundamental quandle of a satellite knot and the fundamental quandles/groups of its companion and pattern knots.
 General presentations of the fundamental quandles of a link in a solid torus, a link in a lens space and a satellite knot are described.
 In the last part of the paper, an algebraic approach to the study of affine quandles is presented and some known results about the Alexander module and quandle colorings are obtained.

-\begin{section}{Introduction} Thirty years ago, quandles were introduced independently by David Joyce \cite{JO} and Sergei Matveev \cite{Ma} as an algebraic structure that generalizes the knot group.
+\begin{section}{Introduction} Forty years ago, quandles were introduced independently by David Joyce \cite{JO} and Sergei Matveev \cite{Ma} as an algebraic structure that generalizes the knot group.
 Since then, a considerable amount of research has aimed at using the algebra of quandles in knot theory, while on the other hand, quandles and related structures have been intensively studied as abstract algebraic objects.
-In this setting, it would be interesting to explore how the machinery developed in the algebraic setting could be used to obtain or re-obtain topological results.\\
+In this setting, it would be interesting to explore how the machinery developed in the algebraic setting could be used to obtain and recover topological results.\\

 In \cite{CH}, we explored the fundamental quandle as a functor from the category of oriented tangles to a suitably defined quandle category.
 This implied results about construction of the fundamental quandle of a link from the fundamental quandles of its constituent tangles. \\